stephanmg/calorimetry/_sources/intro.rst.txt

 .. figure:: img/dako_anova.png
    :align: center
    :scale: 50%
-   :alt: 1-way ANOVA for DAKO and total heat production
+   :alt: 1-way ANOVA for DAKO and  production

-   Figure 13: 1-way ANOVA for DAKO and total heat production
+   Figure 13: 1-way ANOVA for DAKO and  production

 Next we ask, where these effects could possibly be stemming from, and conduct thus multiple 1-way ANCOVA where we